newrelic/newrelic-java-agent-ansible-role/README.md

 ### Using your own agent config file

-If you need to specify agent configuration settings beyond those listed below, you'll need to provide your own `newrelic.yml` file.
+If you need to specify agent configuration settings beyond those listed above, you'll need to provide your own `newrelic.yml` file.
 Any settings in the `nr_java_agent_config` dictionary will then be ignored.
 Set the variable `nr_java_agent_config_file` to the path to your file, for example:

 ```yaml
 nr_java_agent_config_file: /path/to/your/newrelic.yml